protalic-protalic/install-tomcat-9-RHEL/README.md

 # Install Tomcat 9 on Linux Machine

-This is a script for installing Tomcat 9 on your machine with the manager and host-manager apps enabled.
+This is a script for installing Tomcat 9 on your linux machine with the manager and host-manager apps enabled.
 It also lets you install Tomcat on a desired port.

 You can just run the following commands to install Tomcat automatically: